ow2-proactive/connector-iaas/README.md

 ### Create an instance
 The generic information for creating one or several instances are :
-    Tag: the instance name for identifying them
+- tag: the instance name for identifying them
-    Image: the image to use
+- image: the image to use
-    Number: the number of instances to deploy
+- number: the number of instances to deploy
-    Hardware: the information related to the ram or the cpu
+- hardware: the information related to the ram or the cpu